Bournemouth: Toponymy

 The first mention of Bournemouth comes in the Christchurch cartulary of 1406, where a monk describes how a large fish ("uni magno piscis"), 18 ft long, was washed up at "La Bournemothe" in October of that year and taken to the Manor of Wick; six days later, a portion of the fish was collected by a canon from Christchurch Priory and taken away as tithe.
 "La Bournemowthe" was purely a geographic reference to the uninhabited area around the mouth of the small river which drained the heathland between the towns of Poole and Christchurch.

-The word bourne, meaning a small stream, is a derivative of burna, old English for a brook.
+The word bourne, meaning a small stream, is a derivative of burna, Old English for brook.
 From the latter half of the 16th century "Bourne Mouth" seems to be preferred, being recorded as such in surveys and reports of the period, but this appears to have been shortened to "Bourne" after the area had started to develop.
 A travel guide published in 1831 calls the place "Bourne Cliffe" or "Tregonwell's Bourne" after its founder.

 The Spas of England, published ten years later, calls it simply "Bourne" as does an 1838 edition of the Hampshire Advertiser.
 In the late 19th century "Bournemouth" became predominant.
 Its two-word form appears to have remained in use up until at least the early 20th century, turning up on a 1909 ordnance map.
-The Coat of arms of Bournemouth was granted in March 1891.
+The coat of arms of Bournemouth was granted in March 1891.